dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 The Dash0 Kubernetes operator is currently available as a technical preview.

+## Supported Runtimes

-Supported runtimes for automatic instrumentation:
+Supported runtimes for automatic workload instrumentation:

 * Node.js 18 and beyond

+Other features like metrics and log collection are independent of the runtime of workloads.

 ## Prerequisites